 - Many other freelancers that we’ve talked to haven’t even heard about Freshbooks or similar, so the market is not yet saturated.

-Now, this isn’t to say that we are aiming to take Freshbooks head on…far from it.
+Now, this isn’t to say that we are aiming to take Freshbooks head-on…far from it.
 If we simply copy Freshbooks’ exact feature set we would have to somehow outdo their marketing and feature development, which has a team of over 150 people already and many years of experience.
-However, there are plenty of ways to differentiate ourselves through marketing message, product feature mix, and exact audience targeting that we can definitely build a sufficient client-base to support our much smaller team.
+However, there are plenty of ways to differentiate ourselves through marketing message, product feature mix, and exact audience targeting so that we can build a sufficient client base to support our much smaller team.

 Validation via Sample Group

 If you know 10 ideal candidates for your application, call them up and talk to them specifically about your product idea.
 Now, most people like to be polite, so they will probably be more enthusiastic about what you are telling them than your average customer.
 A surefire method to find out if your idea has some legs is to ask them for money up-front for a pre-order.

 If you don’t have 10 ideal contacts, then go to Meetup.com and find a local meetup that might consist of your target audience and start conversations there.

 You could also do as Patrick Mackenzie (@Patio11) did with his app Appointment Reminder, and go door to door to potential businesses.
 Patrick visited a handful of salons in Chicago and interviewed key decision-makers in person to gauge interest, validate his assumptions, and gather useful feedback.